serverdensity/puppet-serverdensity/README.md

 * `$rabbitmq_pass` - Password to authenticate to the RabbitMQ management API, required if `rabbitmq_status_url` is set
 * `$tmp_directory` - Override where the agent stores temporary files, system default tmp will be used if not set
 * `$pidfile_directory` - Override where the agent stores it's PID file, temp dir (above or system default) is used if not set
 * `$logging_level` - String.
 Logging level to use for agent.
-Defaults to WARN if not set.
+Defaults to INFO if not set.
 * `manage_services` - Allow puppet to manage the sd-agent service, default: true.
 Useful when using an alternative process manager, e.g supervisor